Brayan Perea: Lazio

 On 11 February 2013, it was announced that Perea signed a 5-year deal with Italian side Lazio for a fee of €2.5 million.
 He was handed the number 34 upon his arrival.
 He made his debut on 25 September, coming off the bench in a 3–1 win against Catania.
 Making his Europa League debut, Perea assisted 2 crucial goals in a 3–3 draw against Trabzonspor.

 Perea scored his first goal for Le Aquile on 20 October, in a 2–1 loss to Atalanta.
 He scored his first Europa League goal against Legia in a 0–2 away victory.

 Perea spent the following campaigns out on loan, representing Perugia, Troyes AC and CD Lugo.

 He was released from his Lazio contract by mutual consent on 28 December 2018.

 Independiente Santa Fe

 On 27 January 2019 it was confirmed, that Perea had joined Independiente Santa Fe.

 Temperley

 Argentine club Club Atlético Temperley confirmed on 5 February 2020, that Perea had joined the club on a deal until June 2021.

 Botev Vratsa

 In early 2022 Perea joined Bulgarian club Botev Vratsa, but only began featuring for the team towards the end of the season.
 In July 2022, he extended his contract with the team until the summer of 2025.

 Port

 After the end of his contract with Botev Vratsa, it was announced Perea would be joining Thai League 1 side Port for the 2025–26 season.

+Cong An Hanoi

+In July 2026, Perea moved to Vietnam, joining V.League 1 club Cong An Hanoi.